stevenelson35/stevenelson35.github.io/_posts/2023-06-16-nemos-adventure.md

 - Montreal, Quebec, Canada.
 - Niagara Falls, Ontario, Canada.

-We said goodbye to the Teddy and Ivory who will stay home alone for two weeks..
+We said goodbye to the Teddy and Ivory who will stay home alone for two weeks.

 ![Kittens in suitcase 1]({{ site.url }}assets/media/20230619_175608.jpg)